domdinicola/sharepoint-rest-api/docs/source/install.rst

 Install
 ======================

-add SharePoint REST API in your INSTALLED APPS in your settings.py
+add SharePoint REST API in your INSTALLED APPS in your settings.py and configure your settingss

 .. code-block:: python